THE LONELINESS OF THE DOWNHILL RACER

-The Winter Olympics are now in full swing which means it’s time for our tradition to introduce someone to this 1969 debut feature from director Michael Ritchie, which Roger Ebert called “the best movie ever made about sports – without really being about sports at all.”
-Downhill Racer stars a young Robert Redford as an Alpine skier who joins the U.S. ski team, coached by Eugene Claire (Gene Hackman) after a top skier suffers an injury during an FIS competition.
-Upon his arrival to Wengen, Switzerland Redford’s David Chappellet masks his backwoods naivety with a bulletproof air of ruthless competitiveness.
+With the Winter Olympics in full swing, it’s the perfect time to revisit Downhill Racer (1969), the feature debut of director Michael Ritchie—praised by Roger Ebert as “the best movie ever made about sports – without really being about sports at all.”
+In the film, a young Robert Redford stars as David Chappellet, an Alpine skier who joins the U.S. team, coached by Eugene Claire (Gene Hackman), after its top competitor is injured during an FIS event.
+Chappellet’s rural naivety is concealed by a bulletproof confidence, revealing a ruthlessly competitive streak as soon as he arrives in Wengen, Switzerland.

 Downhill Racer